 Permaculture gardeners look for plants that are multifunctional.
-Try growing one of these berry bushes that can fix nitrogen in the soil, in addition to providing edible berries!
+These berry bushes can fix nitrogen in the soil while providing edible berries.

 This article may contain affiliate links.
 Please read my disclosure for more info.

-When I learned that there were some berry bushes I could add to my garden that would give nitrogen back to the soil, I wanted to give them a try!
+When I learned that there were some berry bushes I could add to my garden and food forest that would give nitrogen back to the soil, I wanted to give them a try!

 Why is Nitrogen Important for Plants?